yormanamaro/yormanamaro/README.md

   pronouns: "he" | "him",
   code: [HTML, CSS, JavaScript, TypeScript, PHP, Nodejs],
   tools: [React, Next.js, Express.js, Jest, Style-Components, git]
-  biography: "I am a Venezuelan and Barquisimetan who is passionate about technology since I was very \nyoung.
+  biography: "I am a Venezuelan and Barquisimetan who is passionate about technology since I was very <br>young.
 I studied business administration and recently graduated as a Software Developer.
-I live in Santiago de Chile for more than 8 years, I consider myself a great communicator and I love to share it \nthrough YouTube and podcasts among others; I am a lover of coffee and outdoor sports such as running and swimming."
+I live in Santiago de Chile for more than 8 years, I consider myself a great communicator and I love to share it through YouTube and podcasts among others; I am a lover of coffee and outdoor sports such as running and swimming."
 }
 ```
 You can find me 🌎🌍🌏: